Rayna-Yu/AI-pet-agent/README.md

 Max tokens: 300

-This parameters were used because....TODO....
+I used a temperature of 0.1, because ....

+I used a do_sample because ....

+I used max tokens because ....

 #### Evaluation Metrics
 Results where judged qualitatively by how well it was able to respect the species/age/locations, whether the descriptions match and how well they matched, and whether the agent followed the formatting that I specified.
+Additionally, I evaluated the agent on how well it was able to use the tools to filter for the specific species.
+For example, if a user wants a cat, the agent only returns cats.

 ## Results